WICG/raw-clipboard-access/explainer.md

 # **Async Clipboard: Raw Clipboard Access**

-**Authors:**
+**Author:**
 *   [huangdarwin@chromium.org](mailto:huangdarwin@chromium.org)

 ##
 **Table of Contents [if the explainer is longer than one printed page]**

 [You can generate a Table of Contents for markdown documents using a tool like [doctoc](https://github.com/thlorenz/doctoc).]

 ##
 **Introduction**

 Web Applications would like to copy and paste arbitrary data types, for which native applications may have vulnerable encoders/decoders.
 Raw Clipboard Access is a low-level API solution to allow for copying and pasting of data of these arbitrary Clipboard types.
-This unlocks compatibility with native apps, by allowing the use of their non-web-standard formats such as TIFF (a large image type not standardized on the web), .docx (a proprietary document format), SVG (an image format without a secure Chrome encoder/decoder), etc. This also unlocks faster clipboard interactions, as re-encoding will not be required, allows for more custom types, and allows the user agent to avoid potential issues with re-encoding, like dropping metadata or changing image contents.
+This unlocks compatibility with native apps, by allowing use of their non-web-standard formats such as TIFF (a large image type not standardized on the web), .docx (a proprietary document format), SVG (an image format without a secure Chrome encoder/decoder), etc. This also unlocks faster clipboard interactions, as re-encoding will not be required, allows for more custom types, and allows the user agent to avoid potential issues with re-encoding, like dropping metadata or changing image contents.
 The existing Async Clipboard API’s re-encoding is still encouraged for use cases requiring only generic types, and easier to use as custom encoders/decoders would not be necessary, but raw clipboard access allows web applications with more specific or sophisticated clipboard support needs to meet those needs.

 ##
 **Goals**